-The completed and signed Program of Study must be filed within the first two terms of enrolling.
-In order for courses to be counted toward degree requirements, they must be included in the student's approved program.
-All requests for program changes must be made to and formally approved by the student's graduate advisor and advisory committee (if thesis candidate).
-Program changes are not official until approved by the Program.
-Director.
+In order for courses to be counted toward degree requirements, they must be included in the candidate's approved program.
+All requests for program changes must be made to and formally approved by the candidate's graduate advisor and advisory committee (if thesis candidate).
+Program changes are not official until approved by the Program Director.